Xilinx/VVAS/main/source/docs/common/vvas_meta_data_structures.rst

 VVAS Overlay Metadata
 ***********************

 VVAS overlay metadata structure hold the information of geometric shapes and text need to be overlaid on video frames.
 VVAS overlay plugin parses the overlay metadata structures to overlay information on the frames.
 An intermediate plugin is required for converting metadata generated from upstream plugins like infer, segmentation or optical flow plugins to overlay metadata for displaying information on frames.
 Currently supported structures in gstvvasoverlaymeta are rectangles, text, lines, arrows, circles and polygons.
-Maximum number of structures of any geometric shape or text that can be draw on frames are 16 (VVAS_MAX_OVERLAY_DATA 16).
 For displaying text, text need to be display must be copied into the text structure.

 The GStreamer plug-ins can set and get overlay metadata from the GstBuffer by using the gst_buffer_add_meta () API and gst_buffer_get_meta () API, respectively.